KawaiiFiveO/SIP-Pi/README.md

 * af=string   _announcement wav file to play; tts will not be read, if this parameter is given.
 File format is Microsoft WAV (signed 16 bit) Mono, 22 kHz;_
 * cmd=string  _command to check if the call should be taken; the wildcard # will be replaced with the calling phone number; should return a "1" as first char, if you want to take the call._
 * am=string   _aftermath: command to be executed after call ends.
 Will be called with two parameters: $1 = Phone number $2 = recorded file name_
+* gpio-en=int _enable output of DTMF digits on Raspberry Pi wiringPi GPIO_

+###options for DTMF digit output on Raspberry Pi GPIO
+The GPIO output function is based on wiringPi and uses the wiringPi numering scheme.
+It outputs the digits as 4-bit binary number.
+When GPIO output has been enabled, you have to define all 4 output ports and the interrupt port.
+To define them, put this into the config file:
+* gpio-0=int _Port number goes here instead of int_
+* gpio-1=int _Port number goes here instead of int_
+* gpio-2=int _Port number goes here instead of int_
+* gpio-3=int _Port number goes here instead of int_
+* gpio-interrupt=int  _Port number goes here instead of int_
+The interrupt port is often needed by the microcontroller that reads those digits.
+Connect it to the interrupt port of your other microcontroller and configure that controller as needed to respond to the interrupt.

 ##a sample configuration can be found in sipserv-sample.cfg